redobackup/redobackup/README.md

 ## Where can I find it?

-All official releases of Redo Backup / Redo Rescue (from its inception in 2010 to today) can be downloaded from the official [SourceForge project page](https://sourceforge.net/projects/redobackup/files).
+**All official releases** of Redo Backup and/or Redo Rescue (from its inception in 2010 to today) can be downloaded from the official [SourceForge project page](https://sourceforge.net/projects/redobackup/files).
 The latest source code (for versions 2.0 and later) is hosted at [GitHub](https://github.com/redorescue/redorescue).
 More information about the project and its features can be found at [the project website](http://redorescue.com/).

 * Home: http://redorescue.com/
 * Download: https://sourceforge.net/projects/redobackup/files/latest/download